 A final free body diagram, Figure 4-10, is considered in relation to the insulator base moment.
 The mass and mass moment of inertia of the insulator alone are not known, however its center of mass is assumed to be at mid-height.
-Summing the moments about the insulator base,
+Summing the moments about the insulator base, I thought that the mass and CG were measured.
+What were the measured frequencies?
+If the vertical to rocking frequencies ratio and form an integer there would be Parametric Resonance?
+Note that my old version of .docx does not preserve the equations.